minkangchoi/Ebay-Shopify-Product-Transfer/README.md

 # Ebay-Shopify-Product-Transfer
-Transfer products from an Ebay store page to a Shopify page Created by Minkang Choi
+Transfer products from an Ebay store page to a Shopify page\n Created by Minkang Choi